-Your yacht's exhaust system is designed to keep water out of the engines in most sea conditions, however, do not anchor stern to sea, and do not shut off the engines if the seas are too high.

-Check all of the exhaust hose clamps after the first 20 hours of engine operation and periodically after that.
+The exhaust system is designed to keep water out of the engines in most sea conditions, however, do not anchor stern to sea, and do not shut off the engines if the seas are too high.
+Check all of the hose clamps after the first 20 hours of engine operation and periodically after that.